Sewar-Wesam/DevOps-General-Info-with-sewar/README.md

 - What are the best text editors can be used as a DevOps Engineer and overview on vim and nano
 - What do we mean by CI/CD pipelines and how do jenkins handle this process
 - What is the difference between Containerization and Virtualization

+The Basic Foundation Topics that we will cover them before starting:
+- Networking Concepts
+- Linux
+- OS conceptes